pelias/interpolation/readme.md

 This project aims to 'fill in the gaps' in the data by intelligently estimating where the missing house numbers would lie on the road.

-The service was designed for use with the [pelias geocoder](https://github.com/pelias/pelias), it can be used as a stand-alone application or included with other geographic software / search engines.
+The service was designed for use with the [pelias geocoder](https://github.com/pelias/pelias), however it can also be used as a stand-alone application or included with other geographic software / search engines.

 more info: [[design doc](https://github.com/pelias/pelias/wiki/Interpolation:-design-doc)] [[relationship to pelias](https://github.com/pelias/pelias/wiki/Interpolation:-introduction)] [[existing standards](https://github.com/pelias/pelias/wiki/Interpolation:-existing-standards)] [[conflation](https://github.com/pelias/pelias/wiki/Interpolation:-conflation)]